slang-i18n/slang/slang/README.md

 ### ➤ RichText

-In Flutter environment, you can tell the library to generate `TextSpan` objects.
+Make part of your text bold or turn it into a different color?
+Need inline links? `TextSpan` will help!

 To do this, please add the `(rich)` hint.

 Parameters are formatted according to `string_interpolation`.

-Default texts can be defined via `parameter(text)`.
+Default text can be defined via brackets `(...)`, e.g. `underline(here)`.

 ```json
 {